Shithouse (film): Production

 Shithouse began as a fifty-minute YouTube video, shot over five days during spring break at Occidental College in March 2018, performed by Cooper Raiff and his then-girlfriend, Madeline Hill, with Will Youmans as camera operator.
 Raiff then tweeted a link to the video to filmmaker and actor Jay Duplass, who suggested using it as the basis for a feature-length project.
 Duplass expressed interest in directing the film, but was unable to due to scheduling issues.

 Raiff dropped out of Occidental in early 2019 to devote more effort into making the film, which was shot over two weeks in Los Angeles in August 2019.
 For cost reasons, the production could not secure official clearance to shoot on Occidental's campus, so principal photography took place without permits, with Raiff claiming he was making "a student short with no money" when asked.

 Release

 The film was scheduled to have its world premiere at South by Southwest on March 14, 2020, but the festival was cancelled due to the COVID-19 pandemic.
-On June 10, 2020, IFC Films acquired distribution rights to the film.
+On June 10, 2020, IFC Films acquired North American distribution rights to the film.
 It was released on October 16, 2020.

 In the United Kingdom, the film was released under the title Freshman Year.